Notes on the ventilation of rooms at the BTU

 As a rule, BTU buildings at all locations are only open to a limited extent during the period of alternating attendance.
 Working hours on site must be coordinated with the supervisor and documented in the faculty's occupancy plans.
 This is the only way to ensure that contacts can be traced quickly in response to requests from the health department.

 Special regulations apply for securing and maintaining the IT infrastructure, for securing laboratory tests etc. or for securing real estate.

 How are compulsory copies of the dissertation submitted?

-	Information on publishing can be found on the homepage of the University Library.
+Information on publishing and contact details can be found on the homepage of the University Library under Publishing.

 How can acquisition requests or media orders be placed?

-	Please place e-book orders as usual with the specialist responsible for you.
-After the desired e-book has been activated, you will receive information from us by e-mail.
+Please place orders for both print and online media as usual with the subject specialist responsible for you.
+After activation of the desired e-book or receipt of the book, you will receive information from us by e-mail.